ernst01/common/README.md

 # common
-A collection of Go packages I regularly use.
+A collection of Go packages.

 ## Response

-The `reponse` package helps formatting Rest API responses.
+The `response` package helps formatting Rest API responses.